kobo/groovyserv/source/howtobuild.rst

     $ mvn -Dmaven.test.skip=true clean package

-To build it in Windows, you need gcc-3 and MinGW (recommended on Cygwin).
+To build in Windows, you need gcc-3 and MinGW.
 You must install them before trying to build.
+Then, execute the above commands on Cygwin.

 Build only groovyclient